dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

  1. Fill in the missing steps to get to the expression for $\ddagger\dhat$ above.
  2. Write the corresponding expression for the number of expected photons exiting path $e$.
- 3. For the example given at the end of the text above, we noted that by placing an absorbing object we see a sudden shift in our photon number expectation.
-However, only one photon at a time is going into our interferometer.
-When you detect this presence of the object, have you interacted with it?
+ 3. Discuss the interaction-free measurement in the context of a translucent object ($0 < alpha < 1$).
  4. Read about the [Elitzur-Vaidman bomb test](https://en.wikipedia.org/wiki/Elitzur%E2%80%93Vaidman_bomb_tester).
-Explain how, when performed photon by photon, this effect could be used for detection with reduced interaction (this can be very important if the object is easily damaged by the particles you are sending to probe its presence).
+Explain how, when performed photon by photon and with a detector at ports $d$ and $e$ a probability of detection without interaction can approach 33 percent.
+Justify your answer.

 +++ {"id": "4b595179-c2b9-4d45-819a-5c18c297dfe0"}